-The Simon K. Y. Lee Children’s Fund (“the Children’s Fund”) was set up in 2011 as a daughter fund of the Simon K. Y. Lee Foundation, with a mission to tackle intergenerational poverty through education, including:
+The Simon K. Y. Lee Children’s Fund (“the Children’s Fund”) was set up in 2011 as a daughter fund of the Simon K. Y. Lee Foundation, with a mission to tackle intergenerational poverty and places a particular emphasis on early childhood development, including:

-- Help children from deprived families to develop a strong foundation in learning, thereby enhancing their prospects for success
+- Helping children from deprived families to develop a strong foundation in learning, thereby enhancing their prospects for success

-- Reduce the disparity in learning between children from deprived families and those from well-off families
+- Reducing the disparity in learning between children from deprived families and those from well-off families

 We take a proactive role in identifying the problem and bringing together individuals and organizations with passion and expertise in the area to create new solutions.
 Through initiating projects combining research and frontline service, we devise intervention models and then promote effective measures to the sector and the government in order to amplify the impact.

 The Children’s Fund is governed by the Board of the Simon K Y Lee Foundation and assisted by an Advisory Committee currently comprising (in alphabetical order):

 - Prof. Doris CHENG, Professor, School of Arts and Humanities, Tung Wah College